 European regime (1 January 2021 onwards)

 Post Brexit, the above frameworks do not apply in relation to proceedings started on or after 1 January 2021.
-The UK did apply to join Lugano in its own right but we understand that, on 23 June 2021, the European Commission (EC) formally stated that it did not consent to the UK’s accession application.
-As the unanimous consent of contracting parties to Lugano is required to allow the accession of another state, the options now available for parties seeking to enforce European judgments in England are as set out below.
+The UK has applied to join Lugano in its own right but is still awaiting a decision from the EU.
+Unanimous consent of the contracting parties, which include the EU, is required to allow accession.
+While some member states have said they would welcome the UK’s accession, others and the European Commission currently oppose it.
+The EU is expected to make the decision through qualified majority voting, meaning that unanimity among all member states is not required.
+Pending any decision in the UK’s favour, the options currently available for parties seeking to enforce European judgments in England are as set out below.

 The EU member states and the UK (plus Mexico, Singapore and Montenegro) are all bound by the Hague Convention on Choice of Court Agreements 2005, which gives effect to exclusive jurisdiction clauses agreed on or after 1 October 2015 and provides for the recognition and enforcement of resulting judgments.
 It covers decisions on merits, costs determinations and non-money judgments .
 There are more exclusions than under the European regime, such as consumer, employment and company law matters.
 The enforcement procedure is similar to that under Lugano.
 Registration of the judgment is required.